Preserving fertility until the decision to have children is made is possible with the egg freezing procedure.

 Understanding the Concept of Egg Freezing

-Egg freezing, also known as cryopreservation or vitrification, is an assisted reproduction technique that allows women to safely store a certain number of eggs.
-These eggs can then be fertilized in a laboratory when the woman decides to become a mother.
+Egg freezing, cryopreservation or vitrification, is an assisted reproduction technique that allows women to safely store a certain number of eggs to be fertilized in a laboratory when they decide to become mothers.

-Although the reasons for choosing this option are entirely personal, the most common ones are:
+Although each reason for adopting this decision is completely personal, the most common are:

 Success Rate in Future Treatments

-Egg freezing is characterized by its high success rate, thanks to technological advances that allow eggs to maintain their genetic quality.
+Egg freezing is characterized by its high success rate, thanks to the fact that technological advances allow eggs to maintain their genetic quality.

-Egg freezing alleviates the anxiety and stress associated with the decline in fertility due to aging, especially when there is a desire to conceive.
+Egg freezing alleviates the anxiety and stress associated with decreased fertility with age, when there is a desire to conceive.

-Having preserved eggs offers peace of mind and a greater sense of control over one’s reproductive future.
+Having preserved eggs offers peace of mind and a greater sense of control over the reproductive future.

-Choosing vitrification or cryopreservation at a younger age allows for the storage of eggs of optimal quality.
+Opting for vitrification or cryopreservation at a young age allows you to store eggs of optimal quality.

-While the decision is personal and depends on various individual circumstances, there are recommendations based on medical studies and scientific data indicating that the quality and quantity of eggs decrease over time.
+Although the decision is personal and depends on various individual circumstances, there are recommendations based on medical studies and scientific data that show that the quality and quantity of eggs decreases over time.

-It is generally recommended to freeze eggs before the age of 37 to significantly increase the chances of success in future fertility treatments.
+It is considered preferable to freeze eggs before the age of 37, to significantly increase the chances of success in future fertility treatments.

 The Egg Freezing Process